ynorron/Telexistence/README.md

 Azure Container Apps are used for production deployment:

 - Fully managed, scalable runtime (KEDA)
-- Native Docker image and Dapr support
+- Native Docker image  support
 - Simple integration with Azure Container Registry

 **To deploy:**